 Police can search you if they have a reason to believe you have been involved in criminal activity.
 In general, however, they can only search those areas that are under your immediate control.
 If, for example, they believe you are in possession of drugs and you have a backpack on or are carrying a purse, they can search them since they are under your immediate control.
 Alternatively, if you are at a bar and the police search you for drugs, they can’t take you to your car in the parking lot or take you back to your home to search it as well.

 The war on crime has ignited a war on rights.
 Police departments across the nation have been emboldened by new drug laws, the Patriot Act, and recent Supreme Court rulings interpreting the Constitution.
-If you’ve been arrested after a search of your person or property, contact Phoenix search & seizure attorneys at Blumberg & Associates today to discuss your case and learn how we can help you.
+If you’ve been arrested after a search of your person or property, contact criminal defense attorneys at Blumberg & Associates today to discuss your case and learn how we can help you.